lekman/tts-code/docs/README.md

 - For detailed API and module documentation, see the [Code Documentation](./api/README.md).

 - For our test strategy, CI checks, and manual acceptance test instructions, see the [Test Strategy](./TEST.md).

+## Contributors

+If you would like to contribute to this project, please see our [Contributing Guide](./CONTRIBUTING.md) for development setup and pull request instructions.